B2B SaaS Keyword Research is Broken & How to Fix it

 If 3 or more websites rank for a pair of keywords with one page, you probably can too.

-But if there are 2 or less websites ranking for a set of keywords with one page, you probably won’t be able to rank for both keywords with one page either.
+But if there are 2 or fewer websites ranking for a set of keywords with one page, you probably won’t be able to rank for both keywords with one page either.

 Example Keyword Research for FreshBooks (B2B Invoicing Software)